Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

 * beta normalization: reduce left/right to hnf
 * under lambda: apply rule for ``a = b`` to ``λx. a = λx. b``

-There are more complex reductions for hard cases:
+ZipperPosition has more complex reductions for hard cases:

 * oracle fail: ``s=t`` fails if oracle determines to be insoluble
 * oracle success: ``s=t`` has finite CSU, branch to each solution σ_i